codeKgu/AnalysisAgent-Benchmark-Annotation/ModelCheatsheet.md

 # Common Statistical Models

 Here's some common statistical models.
-In your specs you are welcome to but are not limited to those models below.
+In your specs you are welcome to use but are definitely not limited to those models below.

 ## Linear Regression